Krachkiste/fuerthcraft/minecraft/plugin-list.md

-# All Plugins we use on our Server (sorted by name)
+# All Bukkit-Plugins we use on our Server (sorted by name)
 ### Active Plugins
 - [plugin](url)
 - [plugin](url)